michael-s-downs/thethingineed/readme.md

 #### Retrieve full document

-If we want to retrieve a whole document or documents from our index depending on its metadata without calling the LLM we must eliminate the key 'query' from the request 'params'.
+If we want to retrieve a whole document (or documents) from our index depending on its metadata without calling the LLM we must eliminate the parameter 'query' from the request 'params'.
 Unlike the previous case where we receive the document in many chunks, in this case we will receive the document with all the text in a row.

 ```json
 {